nbos/nbos.github.io/posts/gauss.md

 left's and avoid all asymptotes by exploiting the symmetry of the Gaussian PDF.
 This leaves us with two almost linear curves.

-Fortunately, we are not the first to reach this point of the journey.
-SciPy has well documented and precise polynomial approximations of the log-CDF [`log_ndtr`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.log_ndtr.html) ([source](https://github.com/scipy/scipy/blob/ab84560b96cf5816be0015b0ee3a41cef708f675/scipy/special/xsf/stats.h#L84)) and quantile-exp
+Fortunately, SciPy has well documented and precise polynomial approximations of the log-CDF [`log_ndtr`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.log_ndtr.html) ([source](https://github.com/scipy/scipy/blob/ab84560b96cf5816be0015b0ee3a41cef708f675/scipy/special/xsf/stats.h#L84)) and quantile-exp